Static Analysis

 vize lsp

-Use the npm CLI when you want installable scripts in an application.
-Use the Rust CLI when you need
+Use npm package scripts when you want installable workflows in an application.
+Use the Rust CLI when

-check-server, LSP, IDE management, or the Corsa-backed project diagnostics path across Vue and
+you need check-server, LSP, IDE management, or the Corsa-backed project diagnostics path across

 Oxlint